 - If you visit in summer, check out our guide to some of the fun summer activities you can get up to in Finland

 - We’ve also visited a number of other cities in Finland.
-Check out our guide to visiting Rauma in winter, and our guide to visiting Oulu in winter for inspiration for your Finland trip.
+Check out our guide to visiting Rauma in winter, our guide to things to do in Rovaniemi, and our guide to visiting Oulu in winter for inspiration for your Finland trip.

 - Check out our post on taking a day trip to Tallinn from Helsinki